 Our organisation was established by an Act of Parliament.
 What we do is directly affected by a range of other laws, governing everything from drainage to safe drinking water.
 SA Water is governed by a Board of Directors, and reports to the Minister for Water.

-SA Water provides services to nearly 1.7m South Australians.
+SA Water provides services to around 1.6 million South Australians.
 We: